 - 1 apple cored and diced (I used Braeburn)

-- 1/2 tsp sea salt or 1 tsp kosher salt
+- 1/2 teaspoon sea salt or 1 tsp kosher salt

 - 1/4 cup white wine Pinot Grigio works well

-- 6 cups lightly crumbled corn bread use sage instead of the thyme in this recipe
+- 6 cups lightly crumbled corn bread, use sage instead of the thyme in the linked recipe

 - Spiced Butter ingredients below